 Despite its durable material, the percolator only weighs one pound; it will, therefore, be easy to carry around.
 It also comes with a full manufacturer’s guarantee, so you’re definitely getting your money’s worth.
 The only problem with this model is that the clear plastic knob isn’t as sturdy as we’d like.

 The bottom line?
-This is likely this year’s best percolator for camping.
+This is likely this year’s best coffee percolator for camping.

 2. Farberware Classic 8-Cup Percolator – Best Value